 This low-lying, salt-encrusted plain is sparsely vegetated by saltbush and saltgrass.
-The playa lakes and wetlands within the sabkha provide important habitat for a variety of migratory bird species such as sandhill crane (Grus canadensis) and American white pelican (Pelecanus erythrorhynchos).
-A diverse complex of shorebirds, including American avocet (Recurvirostra americana), spotted sandpiper (Actitis macularia), and lesser yellowlegs (Tringa flavipes), occupy shorelines around playa lakes and other water bodies within the sabkha.
+The playa lakes and wetlands within the sabkha provide important habitat for a variety of migratory birds such as sandhill cranes (Grus canadensis) and American white pelicans (Pelecanus erythrorhynchos).
+A diverse complex of shorebirds, including American avocets (Recurvirostra americana), spotted sandpipers (Actitis macularia), and lesser yellowlegs (Tringa flavipes) occupy shorelines around playa lakes and other water bodies within the sabkha.